Sonoran-Software/sonoran_trafficstop/trafficstop/README_trafficstop.md

-      title = Title that will appear in CAD code = 10 code that will be used for the new dispatch address = street / cross street string description = description of Traffic Stop
+      title = Title that will appear in CAD code = 10 code that will be used for the new dispatch address = street / cross street string postal = postal of the call
+      description = description of Traffic Stop
+      notes = notes for the call
       source = playerId
 ```